Skaruts/tdm_fm_packer/README.md

 A command-line python script for packing The Dark Mod missions.
 It creates the `pk4` for you, automatically excluding any files and folders you specify in a `.pkignore` file.

-The script depends on [py7zr](https://pypi.org/project/py7zr/), although you can turn if off, in which case it will use `zipfile`, which is faster (and python standard) but the `pk4` will be larger.

 FM Packer will check `startingmap.txt` or `tdm_mapsequence.txt` to see which maps are used by the mission, and will automatically exclude all other map files.

 ## Using FM Packer